apache/couchdb-documentation/rfcs/014-pagination.md

   to total URI length and is subject to a max URL lenght (around 2000 characters).
   This means storing `keys` in a bookmark is not an option.
 For that reason `POST` method is not supported when pagination is enabled
+- Ideally we would want to signal (return 400) when number of rows returned from streaming version of the endpoint goes over limit configured in `request_limit`.
+  However with streaming we've aready sent a return code.

 ## Semantics of the implementation